 In Hong Kong, Vitamin C is an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

-For detailed information about the use of Vitamin C in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.
+For detailed information about the use of Vitamin C (Ascorbic Acid) in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.

 Healthy Matters is Hong Kong’s leading health resource.
 Our mission is to help you make better health decisions and take control of your health.